Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Cost of living in Bali for digital nomads at a glance

-A comfortable month in Bali runs most solo nomads around IDR 25 to 40 million (roughly USD 1,400 to 2,200).
+A comfortable month in Bali costs most solo nomads around IDR 25 to 40 million (roughly USD 1,400 to 2,200).
 Live simply and you can do it on IDR 17 million.
 Chase the pool villa and the beach clubs and you’ll sail past IDR 50 million.
 Here’s where it goes:

 Rent: IDR 7 to 18 million, your biggest cost by a mile